thiagowfx/undergrad-thesis-2017/README.md

 About
 =====

-This repository contains the undergraduation thesis of Thiago Barroso Perrotta, from his Computer and Information Engineering Bachelor's degree.
+This repository contains Thiago Barroso Perrotta's undergrad thesis, from his Computer and Information Engineering Bachelor's degree.

 It uses the [Coppetex](http://coppetex.sourceforge.net/) standard.